tpayne/devops-coord-framework/README.md

 	* Test - Which is used to control your test process
 	* Integration - Which is used to control your integration process
 	* ReleaseCandidate - Which is used to control your Release candidate process

+There are also a number of service classes which wrap tools and make them available for use within framework.
+These are...

+	* Notifications - For email and slack IRC messaging
+	* SCM - For GIT and SVN SCM function(s) - currently only supporting cloning
+	* Container - For various container management commands - currently only supporting Docker

 Why have a framework?
 =====================